Ecological compensation

-Voluntary ecological compensation in Nature Conservation Act
+Voluntary ecological offsetting according to the Nature Conservation Act

 Compensation register